Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Tension

-Tension refers to the surface tension of the dough, which is created during the shaping process.
+Tension refers to the tight outer surface of the dough created during the shaping process.

 By creating tension, bakers ensure that the dough holds its shape and maintains its structure during the final rise and baking.
 Proper tension helps to improve the loaf's rise, contributing to a light, airy crumb and a well-defined shape.